49ers sign Nick Bosa to a record-setting contract extension to end his lengthy holdout - KESQ

 SANTA CLARA, Calif.
 (AP) — Nick Bosa’s lengthy contract holdout ended four days before the start of the season for the San Francisco 49ers when he agreed to a contract extension that will make him the NFL’s richest defensive player ever.

 Coach Kyle Shanahan said Wednesday that the two sides agreed to the contract and that Bosa is on his way to the team facility.
+Now Shanahan is glad he can stop thinking about what it would be like for the Niners to open their season without their best defensive player.

+“You try not to think about it much because it’s not really in my control and let the process play itself out,” Shanahan said.
+“As it went through the weekend, I just kind of got it in my mind that we weren’t playing with him.
+If I had gone back and forth, I would have been miserable.
+I just decided we weren’t. … It’s a hell of a bonus to get him here.
+We’re obviously really excited about it.”

-Shanahan said he expects Bosa to be able to play in the season opener on Sunday at Pittsburgh despite missing all of training camp.
+Shanahan said Bosa would have to show up with a “beer belly” and “be out of shape” not to play the season opener at Pittsburgh on Sunday but added that’s “not in Bosa’s DNA.”

 ESPN first reported the extension and said it was worth $170 million over five seasons with $122.5 million guaranteed.
 The average annual payout of $34 million tops the previous mark of $31.7 million for Rams defensive tackle Aaron Donald and the guarantees top the $102 million Bosa’s older brother, Joey, got from the Chargers in 2020.

+“I thought it would come to fruition sometime last week, and it didn’t,” Shanahan said.
+“It made me nervous, made me kind of move on with it.
+But we all knew Nick would get rewarded like he did.”

 Bosa earned the lucrative new deal with stellar play since being drafted second overall in 2019.
-He won Defensive Rookie of the Year and was voted the top defensive player in the NFL last season when he led the league with 18 1/2 sacks.
+He was the AP Defensive Rookie of the Year and was voted the top defensive player in the NFL last season when he led the league with 18 1/2 sacks.

+Bosa has 34 sacks the past two seasons after having nine as a rookie in 2019.
+He had no sacks in two games in 2020 when he went down with a season-ending knee injury.

+In Bosa’s three healthy seasons, San Francisco ranks third in points allowed, second in yards per play allowed, fourth in sacks and tied for sixth in takeaways.

 AP NFL: https://apnews.com/hub/NFL